From single neurons to flexible architectures—build intuition before abstractions

 Additional Resources¶

-PyTorch Docs: We reference official documentation for implementation details
+PyTorch Docs: Official documentation for production implementations